Who Is God Really, and How Do We Find Out?

 These lessons are not 'faith' versus 'reason,' but warranted inferences involving disciplined trust.

-God's demonstrated trustworthiness calls for repenting and following, not mere assent (Matt 11:20-30).
+God's demonstrated trustworthiness calls for repenting and following, not mere acknowledgement or assent (Matt 11:20-30).

-YHWH's disciples reliably use the term 'God' despite its incoherent diversity of meanings.
+YHWH's disciples reliably use the term 'God' despite its incoherent diversity of meanings in our very different contexts.

 This 'bridging' demonstrates what Lesslie Newbigin calls 'true contextualization.'